nidhhoggr/version-bump/README.md

 ## CLI Usage

 ```
-This application helps incrementing a semantic version of a project.
+This application increments the semantic version of a project.
-It can bump the version in multiple different files at once,
+It can bump semantic versions in multiple different files at once,
-for example in package.json and a Dockerfile.
+as well as automate prerelease versioning and promotion.

 Usage:
   version-bump [major|minor|patch] [flags]